Telicent-io/telicent-elastic/README.md

 Instead of storing the synonyms in a file, this implementation loads it from an Elasticsearch index, which makes it easier to update especially when Elasticsearch runs in a sandboxed environment.

+The main branch of this repository is for Elasticsearch 7.x, a separate branch is for 8.x.

 A Docker compose file in _src/test/resources_ helps create instances of Elasticsearch and Kibana with the plugin pre-installed.
 It relies on an environment variable _BUILD_DIRECTORY_ e.g.

 ```